Support Responsible Policies

 Acreage limits

-Each landowner’s voting is capped at 1,280 votes per election, regardless of how much land they own.
+Each landowner’s vote total is capped at 1,280 votes per election, regardless of how much land they own.

 “Do what you can, with what you have, where you are.”